When someone’s kidneys stop working they need dialysis or a transplant, or alternatively they can choose no treatment and end-of-life care.

 Transplant Manitoba and the Gift of Life program give people a second chance at life through organ donation.
 The team works directly with donor families and recipients, health care professionals and related organizations.
 Transplant Manitoba’s goal is to become a leader in access to transplantation for Manitobans with end-organ failure.

 Manitoba has its own renal transplant program that performs both living and deceased donor transplants for people with end-stage kidney failure.
-Every year over 150 Manitobans on kidney dialysis are on the waitlist for a kidney transplant.

 There are two ways of donation that individuals give kidneys: deceased donor donation or living donor donation.
 To sign up for the organ donor registry that shares your wishes of being an organ donor should you pass away, click here.